 - Does NOCSAE have a standard for protective headgear for fast pitch softball pitchers?

-- Do cheek flap products meet the NOCSAE standard?
+- Do cheek flap products meet the NOCSAE standard for face protection?

 What is NOCSAE?

 The National Operating Committee on Standards for Athletic Equipment or NOCSAE (pronounced “noxey”) is an independent and nonprofit standards development body with the sole mission to enhance athletic safety through scientific research and the creation of performance standards for athletic equipment.
 Since its inception in 1969, NOCSAE has been a leading force in the effort to improve athletic equipment, and to reduce injuries through robust standards for athletic equipment.